 Simple Definition: Facebook Commerce is selling with Facebook

 Full Definition: F-Commerce, derived from e-commerce, is the use of Facebook as a platform for facilitating and executing sales transactions – either on Facebook itself or externally via the Facebook Open Graph.
-F-commerce is a form of social commerce, the use use of social media, online media that supports social interaction and user contributions, to assist in the online buying and selling of products and services
+F-commerce is a form of social commerce, the use of social media, online media that supports social interaction and user contributions, to assist in the online buying and selling of products and services

 Examples of f-commerce include

-- Levi’s Friends Store: One of the first e-commerce sites to use Facebook social plugins to offer instant personalisation.
+- Levi’s Friends Store: One of the first e-commerce sites to use Facebook social plugins to offer instant personalization.
 Friends logging into the site using their Facebook credentials can view items that are popular with their friends and other Facebook users, as well as post directly to their Facebook wall

-- Diesel’s DieselCam: An early example of an in-store f-commerce, the DieselCam, was a fitting-room mirror connected to Facebook that allowed Diesel store shoppers in Spain to shop with their social graph by sharing clothing tryons with friends and soliciting feedback
+- Diesel’s DieselCam: An early example of an in-store f-commerce, the DieselCam, was a fitting-room mirror connected to Facebook that allowed Diesel store shoppers in Spain to shop with their social graph by sharing clothing trials with friends and soliciting feedback

 2. What is the size of the f-commerce market?